ArunVG1963/Mental-Health-Awareness---Project-1/README.md

 # Mental Health Awareness

 ## Overview
 Produce a Webpage(s) to assist users with mental health awareness.
+The design philosophy is that many users rely on their mobile devices to access content and in order to make access to content.
+Links to external resources have been checked, to ensure they can be utilised.
+The main philosphy behind the website is KIS - Keep it Simple.

+The project was also used to experiment with bootstrap grid, and other html technology.

 ### Purpose
 This project is to provide users with an html and css website that provides information and content to support persons with resources and support for their mental health.

-**Guidance:** Begin filling out this section during Phase 1: Ideation & Initial Setup.
-Clearly articulate the main goal of your project, what it aims to achieve, and how it will provide value to your target audience.

 ### Target Audience
 The audience it is designed for is for those with mild mental health issues, it is intended for persons of adult 18 and over.
 However it can be used by children 13+ who are Gillick competent to make their own decisions.
-**Guidance:**

 The primary objective for this website is to provide resources for service users to make informed decisions.

 ## User Stories